By Cody Frew

 - Return for follow-up in [timeframe]

-- Precaution: If swelling or pain increases, notify physician’s office immediately
+- Precaution: If swelling or pain increases, notify the physician’s office immediately

 - Precaution: Do not sleep in knee immobilizer